ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

 let apiInstance = new SpoonacularApi.IngredientsApi();
 let id = 1082038; // Number | The recipe id.
 let opts = {
-  'measure': metric // String | Whether the the measures should be 'us' or 'metric'.
+  'measure': "metric" // String | Whether the the measures should be 'us' or 'metric'.
 };
 apiInstance.ingredientsByIDImage(id, opts, (error, data, response) => {
   if (error) {